 If you have requested an accommodation for your disability and your employer has denied you, you need to call the right attorney.
 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 Call our office at 866-797-6040.

 This employment law website is an advertisement.
 The materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I request an accommodation to do my job for my disability?”, “how do I prove that I am disabled under the ADA?”, “what should I do if I was wrongfully fired yesterday because my boss thinks I’m disabled?” or “can the owner of my company fire me for asking for help with my job because of a disability”, it would be best for you to contact an Ohio attorney to obtain advice with respect to disability discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney, Brian Spitz or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney, Brian Spitz or any individual attorney.